walakaka77/test-doc-site/parent-page-tech-adventures/child-page-5-third-party-integrations/grandchild-page-1-Adyen-Online-Payments/adyen-online-payments.markdown

 Booking.com initiates a checkout session with Adyen and generates the checkout UI, showcasing various payment options.
 This corresponds to step #2 in our payments flow.
 This process occurs behind the scenes, so there’s nothing visible in the browser.
 For more details:

 - See our sandbox test for [Creating a Payment Session for Adyen Hosted Checkout UI page](#step-2-create-checkout-session).
+- See our sandbox test for [Payment Sessions using Adyen UI Components Flow](#step-2-create-checkout-session-1)

 ### Step #3: Payment Options Displayed